Passover or Easter - which should I celebrate?

 Both Jesus and the apostle Paul made it clear that the Passover is to continue as a Christian observance.
 Jesus Himself instituted new Passover symbols and practices to teach Christians important truths about Himself and God's continuing plan of salvation.

 The Passover in the Old Testament foreshadowed Christ's crucifixion.
 The New Testament Passover is a memorial of that crucifixion.
 By observing it, we "proclaim the Lord's death till He comes" (1 Corinthians 11:26).
-Now let's examine and the lessons we should learn from it.

 What were Christ's specific instructions concerning the Passover ceremony that we as modern